kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 ```

 In the web interface you can select the **Environments** menu on the left.
-It will show you that you have a production environment and that
+It will show you that you have a *production* environment and that
-no reports has been received.
+no reports have been received.

 ## Report the SW running in your environment